Decision Making in Healthcare: 5 Ways AI Is Changing the Industry Right Now

 2. Managing pandemics

 If 2020 has shown us anything, it’s how vulnerable we still are to emerging illnesses, and studies suggest (as much as we mightn’t want to believe it) that the coronavirus pandemic might not be the only one we see.
 However, just as viruses emerge so too does the technology that helps us fight them.
-AI decision-making tools in pandemic management can be used in a number of ways.
+AI decision making in healthcare management can be used in a number of ways.

 For example, using AI to analyze Big Data can help predict the behavior of a virus or pathogen—plotting its appearance, symptoms, typical incubation period, etc. All of which would help medical professionals make the right care decisions at the correct time.

-In addition, on a more global scale, AI could analyze and predict how a pandemic moves, and suggest strategies to lower its spread—specific area lockdowns—or eradicate it completely, while causing minimum issues for the wider population.
+Other advantages of using AI in healthcare are that it could analyze and predict how a pandemic moves, and suggest strategies to lower its spread—specific area lockdowns—or eradicate it completely, while causing minimum issues for the wider population.

 3. Digital healthcare solutions

-With remote healthcare gaining popularity, and not only due to the pandemic, AI-based decision-making solutions are changing how medicine is done.
+With remote healthcare gaining popularity, and not only due to the pandemic, machine learning and decision support in critical care are changing how medicine is done.
 In recent years, we’ve observed an increase in healthcare apps, which engage AI tools, such as data monitoring to alert to potential health conditions.
 This not only helps the patient get the right treatment when they need it, but also collects vital data for the physician over a period of time.

 In addition, techniques, such as natural language programming (NLA) can be used to translate written or spoken notes into usable patient data.
 This can then be utilized to support the patient care process and deliver the right treatment.